 Stress, extreme temperatures, and infectious illnesses can all trigger flares of scalp psoriasis.

 In the United States, around 2.5% of white people and 1.3% of black people have psoriasis, according to the National Psoriasis Foundation.
 Males and females carry equal risk of developing psoriasis.

 Psoriasis frequently begins in people who are between 15–35 years of age, though it can develop at any age.
 Very rarely, psoriasis may develop in infants.

 Dandruff is a common scalp condition that affects around one in two people across the world.

 Some people believe that dandruff is a result of poor hygiene, but this is not true.

 Symptoms of dandruff seem to get worse in winter.
-However, scientists do not yet completely understand the root causes of dandruff.
+However, scientists do not yet completely understand its root causes.

-There are a number of treatment options available for both scalp psoriasis and for dandruff.
+There are several treatment options available for both scalp psoriasis and dandruff.